This page summarizes the known facts about the silk spun by spiders.

 Fibroin also contains amorphous areas which are rich in glycine.
 The amino acid sequences in a strand of silk are typically arranged in a

-spiral configuration and this makes the silk highly elastic.
+spiral configuration and this makes the silk very elastic.
 In addition, alanine polymers in the form of highly organized

 crystalline sheets cross-link the individual protein strands and thereby give the silk its high tensile strength and very low water solubility.

 Silk is extruded as a viscous solution that quickly solidifies as its proteins cross-link.
 It is claimed that the more rapid the extrusion